-We are open for face to face appointments and remote appointments are still available.
+We are open for face-to-face appointments and remote appointments are still available.
 Our Dove Buddies groups are up and running in multiple locations and we have a new weekly Bereavement Support Group in Burslem

 Coping with a traumatic loss